Our content may include links to products from our partners

 Sometimes you will be denied a loan even if you have an “okay” or “fair” credit score.
 What can help?
-A low interest credit card.
-Generally, if you have a good credit score you can be approved for a credit card (and if not, read our article on how to repair a bad credit).
+A low-interest credit card.
+Generally, if you have a good credit score you can be approved for a credit card.

 So if you go with this approach, be cautious like always.
 You have to really set rules for yourself and make sure you pay the minimum amount monthly.
 You don’t want to be paying off loans for years or even decades because you can’t discipline yourself.